Rebecca More

-Rebecca More (born 7 August 1980) is an English pornographic actress and model.
-More has been acting in pornographic films since 2010.
-She found internet fame in October 2018 after she and fellow porn star Sophie Anderson, who brand themselves "The Cock Destroyers", posted a video that went viral.
-Both her and Anderson's videos have become memes and the pair have subsequently been regarded as 'gay icons'.
+Rebecca Jessica Middleton-Jones (née Flood; born 7 August 1980), known professionally as Rebecca More, is an English former pornographic actress.
+More began her career in pornography in 2010, and went on to appear in an array of films for various different studios until her retirement from mainstream pornography in 2023.
+During her career, she found internet fame when she and fellow porn star Sophie Anderson, who branded themselves "The Cock Destroyers", posted a video that went viral.
+Both her and Anderson's videos became memes and the pair were subsequently regarded as "gay icons" within the LGBTQ+ community which saw them go on to front the Men.com series Slag Wars: The Next Destroyer (2020).